Inside: You will get tons of emotions activities and ideas to help your toddler or preschooler learn about feelings.

 Emotions and Feelings

 Teaching kids about emotions and feelings can feel overwhelming especially when they have big emotions and you as the parent or caregiver have to find ways to help them navigate those big emotions while also staying calm yourself.
 Helping your child learn about emotions and feelings with play activities and during their every day life can have a big impact on helping them with social emotional learning and emotional regulation skills.

 I wanted to create a comprehensive resource for you as you navigate helping to teach your child about emotions and feelings.
 Check out all of the resources below.

-Here are some ideas on different skills to teach when it comes to teaching your child about emotions and feelings.
+Here are some ideas on different skills to teach when it comes to teaching your child about emotions and social-emotional skills.

 - Helping the child identify and label different emotions